10cl/chatdev/README.md

 ## ✨ Features
 * Use different chatbots in one application, which currently supports ChatGPT, the new Bing Chat, Google Bard, Claude, and more than 10 open source models.
 * Invoking large model interfaces in the browser in the form of Webapis requires no code capability
-* Interact with NPCS in the form of games and discuss real needs
+* Interact with NPCs in the form of games and discuss real needs
-* Customize the role definition of NPCS
-* Customize NPC behavior and plan Prompt
-* Customize Prompt Flow
+* customize prompts(NPCs & location), and custom prompt flows(brain of their actions)
-* Once Prompt Flow is enabled, express your needs in one sentence, and NPCS will be automatically selected to form teams, perform quests, and present them in an interactive gameplay style.
+* Once Prompt Flow is enabled, express your needs in one sentence, and NPCs will be automatically selected to form teams, perform quests, and present them in an interactive gameplay style.

 ## 🤖 Bots
 Supported ChatGPT & iFlytek Spark & Bing & Bard & Claude & ChatGLM & Alpaca & Vicuna & Koala & Dolly & LLaMA & StableLM & OpenAssistant & ChatRWKV...